sofia-fischer/philo-blog/content/posts/2026-08-testing.md

 ---
-title: "Testing is here to help"
+title: "Testing does more than finding bugs"

 date: 2026-08-13T08:20:44+02:00